iamharshvardhan/Cookie-Clicker/README.md

 # Lets see if you can beat this Bot

+## Description
-## My first selenium project.
+My first selenium project.
 This bot can play the cookie clicker game better than any of us.
 Enjoy!